To download a PDF version of the constitution, click the link

 13. Every member shall furnish the Honorary Secretary with an up-to-date address, and where possible an up-to-date email address, which shall be recorded in the Register of Members and any notice sent to such addresses shall be deemed to have been duly delivered.

 Election and Retirement of Full and Country Members

 Candidates for Election

-14. Every candidate for membership (except Honorary Members) shall be proposed and seconded by a Full or Country Member of the club, both of whom must be personally acquainted with the candidate.
+14b.
+Every candidate for membership (except Honorary Members) shall be proposed and seconded by a Full or Country Member of the club.

 Application for membership

 15. An application for membership shall be in the form from time to time prescribed by the Committee and shall include the name, address and occupation of the candidate and the signatures of the Proposer and Seconder.

 16. Upon receipt of an application for membership, the Honorary Secretary shall cause the application form to be prominently displayed in the club premises and the candidates name and any association with the club to be posted on the password protected Members Page of the club web site for at least fourteen days before a meeting of the Committee at which such application for membership shall be considered.
 The election of Full and Country Members is vested in the Management Committee and shall be by a simple majority vote of those members present and voting at the relevant meeting of the Management Committee.
 The Honorary Secretary shall inform each candidate in writing, of the candidate’s election or non-election.
 He shall furnish an elected candidate with a copy of the Rules and Bye-laws of the club and make request for such payments as are necessary.

 17. Upon election, a candidate shall pay within one calendar month, such Entrance and Subscription fees as shall be requested.
 In default of such payment, the election shall be void, unless sufficient cause for delay be shown.